zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * Fix namespace client crashes when client list is generated when few client nodes are down.
 * Allow read/write snapshots in k8s annotations
 * Make adding and removing k8s node labels asynchronous to help with large number volume creations in parallel
-* Fix PX crash when a snapshot is taken at the same time as a node being marked down because of network failures
+* Fix Portworx crash when a snapshot is taken at the same time as a node being marked down because of network failures
 * Fix nodes option in docker inline volume create and supply nodes value as semicolon-separated values

 ## 1.3.0.1